WriteRead024/JavaScriptTesting/README.md

 # JavaScriptTesting
-A collection of JavaScript functions and features tests.
+A collection of JavaScript functions and features tests using the Jest test runner and suite.